Google device protection on your Galaxy phone

 Losing your phone is scary enough.
 You don’t want to even think about someone suspicious resetting it and using it for no good.
-Don’t worry, Google Device Protection can prevent that from happening.
+Don’t worry, Google device protection can (also sometimes known as factory reset protection) prevent that from happening.
 If your phone is ever lost or stolen, this service protects your phone from unauthorized factory data resets by using your Google account information to verify your identity.

 When your phone is reset using the Recovery menu, your phone will ask you for your Google account information.
 Simply enter it the same way you normally do.

 But here's what to do if the situation is a bit complicated: